equinix/terraform-provider-equinix/docs/resources/project.md

 * `name` - (Required) The name of the project
 * `organization_id` - The UUID of organization under which you want to create the project.
 If you leave it out, the project will be create under your the default organization of your account.
 * `payment_method_id` - The UUID of payment method for this project.
 The payment method and the project need to belong to the same organization (passed with `organization_id`, or default).
-* `backend_transfer` - Enable or disable [Backend Transfer](https://www.packet.com/developers/docs/network/basic/backend-transfer/), default is false
+* `backend_transfer` - Enable or disable [Backend Transfer](https://metal.equinix.com/developers/docs/networking/backend-transfer/), default is false
 * `bgp_config` - Optional BGP settings.
-Refer to [Packet guide for BGP](https://www.packet.com/developers/docs/network/advanced/local-and-global-bgp/).
+Refer to [Equinix Metal guide for BGP](https://metal.equinix.com/developers/docs/networking/local-global-bgp/).

-Once you set the BGP config in a project, it can't be removed (due to a limitation in the Packet API).
+Once you set the BGP config in a project, it can't be removed (due to a limitation in the Equinix Metal API).
 It can be updated.

 The `bgp_config` block supports:

 * `asn` - Autonomous System Number for local BGP deployment
 * `md5` - (Optional) Password for BGP session in plaintext (not a checksum)
-* `deployment_type` - `private` or `public`, the `private` is likely to be usable immediately, the `public` will need to be review by Packet engineers
+* `deployment_type` - `private` or `public`, the `private` is likely to be usable immediately, the `public` will need to be review by Equinix Metal engineers

 ## Attributes Reference